BY Destination Bear

 Bangkok to Chiang Mai 5 Ways to Safely Get There 13

-A charming town that is known for its horse-drawn carriages and well-preserved traditional wooden houses, Lampang is a great place to stop for a break and explore its historic temples, including the Wat Phra Kaew Don Tao Temple πŸ“
+A charming town that is known for its horse-drawn carriages and well-preserved traditional wooden houses, Lampang is one of the most excellent places to stop for a break and explore its historic temples, including the Wat Phra Kaew Don Tao TempleΒ πŸ“

 • Chiang Rai